khtan90/iceberg-demo/README.md

 ### Step 2: Run the Job

 To process a CSV file, use the `run_job.py` script:
-`python run_job.py <csv_url>`
+- `python3 run_job.py <csv_url>`
-Replace `<csv_url>` with the URL of the CSV file you want to process.
+- Replace `<csv_url>` with the URL of the CSV file you want to process.

 For example:
-python run_job.py https://raw.githubusercontent.com/your-username/your-repo/main/data/sample1.csv
+python run_job.py https://github.com/khtan90/iceberg-demo/blob/main/lab_resources/LOAD00000001.csv
-python run_job.py https://raw.githubusercontent.com/your-username/your-repo/main/data/sample2.csv
+python run_job.py 'https://github.com/khtan90/iceberg-demo/blob/main/lab_resources/incr001.csv'

 This script will:
 1. Download the CSV file